How to avoid 6 month labour ban in Dubai UAE?

 A permanent ban could also be given to absconding employees or those who violate the labour law.

-But there are exceptions to the rules: Avoiding Labour Ban
+But there are exceptions to the rules: How to avoid Labour Ban?

 Residents can move to another company if the employee remains under the same UAE sponsor or if the employee has a higher level of education to fulfil a position that is needed within the country.